Redwood Heights, Oakland, California

-Redwood Heights is a mostly middle-class and highly diverse residential neighborhood in the hills of East Oakland, California.
+Redwood Heights is a primarily middle-class and highly diverse residential neighborhood in the hills of East Oakland, California.
 It is centered on Redwood Road, which was once a logging road.
-Currently, Redwood Road is the designation for 35th Avenue starting about a mile north of MacArthur Boulevard between Victor Avenue and the Warren Freeway (State Route 13).
-It includes Redwood Heights Elementary School Of the 2 Redwood trees on the school premises.
-One was planted in 1963 in remembrance of John F Kennedy.
-And a recreation center that doubles as an after-school daycare.
+Redwood Road is the designation for 35th Avenue, starting about one mile north of MacArthur Boulevard between Victor Avenue and the Warren Freeway (California State Route 13).
 It lies at an elevation of 476 feet (145 m).

-The homes in Redwood Heights date mainly from the 1920s-1950s and vary greatly in style, from craftsman, to "storybook," to ranch; the first development in the area was Avenue Terrace.
-There is a large rock/stone "obelisk" on the corner of 35th Ave and Victor that says "Avenue Terrace" and may have once been a marker for the development.
-There is also an Avenue Terrace park, which is located elsewhere in the neighborhood.
+Redwood Heights Elementary School and the recreation center serve as the heart of the community.
+The recreation center also serves as an after-school daycare for the school and nearby area.
+Another feature of the neighborhood is Avenue Terrace Park, also known as Jordan Park, located at Jordan Road and Bennett Place.

+The homes in Redwood Heights primarily originated between the 1920s and 1950s, showcasing a wide range of architectural styles.
+These styles include craftsman, "storybook," and ranch designs.